 Pain or Tenderness in Neck, Shoulders, and Around the Ear

 Anyone who suffered from tinnitus knows that it is a bugger to fix.
 Tinnitus is one of the most common symptoms that is associated with TMD and we have found the most stubborn to get to go away.
-In our Lake Elmo based upper cervical health care office, we find that 1/3 of the cars of tinnitus will clear following a two-month course of Bair upper cervical care.
-One third improve and one third does not respond.
+In our Lake Elmo-based upper cervical health care office, we find that 1/3 of the cars of tinnitus will clear following a two-month course of Bair upper cervical care.
+One-third improve and one-third do not respond.
 We have talked about the underlying neurological and biomechanical causes of some tinnitus patients in this article here.

 Blair Upper Cervical doctors are specially trained to locate spinal misalignments in the upper cervical spine and correct them.
 Spinal misalignment is located by running a battery of neurological tests that locate the spinal segments that have been injured and misaligned by a prior neck injury.

 Once located, precision imaging in the form of digital x-ray or cone-beam computed tomography (Cbct) is used to precisely determine which joint has misaligned and the angulation of the misaligned joint.
 Each person’s anatomy is different and therefore imaging is used to uncover the blueprint to be used to correct each patient’s individual misalignment pattern.